-Construction of Livorno's Venezia district - La Nuova Venezia, as it was known - was begun in 1629 to allow for the expansion of the city's population.
+Construction of Livorno's Venezia district was begun in 1629 to allow for the expansion of the city's population.
 Plans for the new district were designed by Sienese architect Giovanni Battista Santi.
 Because of the canals, and the need to employ building techniques imported from Venice, the area came to be known as the 'Nuova Venezia' ('new Venice').

 To see more images of the Nuova Venezia district, click here

 For information about the Effetto Venezia festival, click here